 be permanent, not temporary.

 If a business hires a customer in a temp-to-hire position, the job is acceptable if not considered short-term or project specific employment that will end upon completion of the project.
+A customer can be employed by a third party such as a temp agency when this is a prerequisite for continued employment after the probationary period ends.
 Pro re nata (PRN) or "as needed" employment is allowed, as long as the customer can achieve all employment conditions outlined on the VR1642.
-VR will not accept temporary seasonal employment placements.
-Temporary seasonal employment pertains to labor performed at certain seasons or periods of the year and which may not be continuous or carried out throughout the year.
+VR will not accept seasonal employment placements, unless approved by the VR Director using the VR3472, Contracted Service Modification Request form.
+Seasonal employment pertains to labor performed at certain seasons or periods of the year and which may not be continuous or carried out throughout the year.

 VR pays for Supported Employment only if the customer is placed with an organization or business that is not owned, operated, controlled, or governed by the service provider providing the job placement service.
 Service providers that are state agencies, state universities, or facilities that are a part of a state university system are exempt from this requirement.